 You can either just admire the falls from the road, take a few photos, and be on your way, but you can also climb up the hillside on either side of the falls to get up closer to the water or pose for photos on the boulders next to the water.

 While the Banff stretch of the parkway is home to lots of beautiful alpine lakes, the Jasper stretch boasts several fabulous waterfalls.
-Sunwapta Falls, your next stop on the Icefields Parkway, is one of the most magnificent.
+The amazing waterfalls in this part of the Canadian Rockies are a must on any Jasper itinerary.
+Sunwapta Falls, your next stop on the Icefields Parkway, is one of the most magnificent of Jasper’s waterfalls.

 Located on the Sunwapta River, the Sunwapta Falls are actually a pair of waterfalls: the Lower Sunwapta Falls and the Upper Sunwapta Falls.
 Sunwapta means “turbulent waters” in the Stoney language, and the falls are truly turbulent in the late spring and early summer, when snow melt makes the waters swell.